Amir Khasru Mahmud Chowdhury

-Amir Khasru Mahmud Chowdhury is a standing committee member of Bangladesh Nationalist Party, and former Minister of Commerce.
+Amir Khasru Mahmud Chowdhury (born 10 November 1949) is a standing committee member of Bangladesh Nationalist Party, and former minister of commerce.
 He hails from a political family in Chittagong and headed the city's BNP unit momentarily to organize the party.

+Early life and education

+Chowdhury was born on 10 November 1949 to a Bengali family of Muslim Chowdhuries in the Nazir Bari of North Kattali, Pahartali in the Chittagong District of East Bengal, Pakistan (now Bangladesh).
+His father, Mahmudunnabi Chowdhury, was a minister during the East Pakistan period and a member of the East Pakistan Legislative Assembly.
+Chowdhury graduated with a Bachelor's degree from Chittagong College in 1969.
+He then studied accountancy in London, England.

 Career

-Chowdhury was elected to Parliament from Chittagong-8 in a by-election as a candidate of Bangladesh Nationalist Party in September 1991.
+Chowdhury was elected to parliament from Chittagong-8 in a by-election as a candidate of Bangladesh Nationalist Party in September 1991.

-Chowdhury was re-elected Parliament from Chittagong-8 as a candidate of Bangladesh Nationalist Party in June 1996 with 47.1 percent (116,547 votes) of the votes while his nearest rival, Muhammad Afsarul Ameen, received 40.4 (106, 341 votes) percent of the votes.
+Chowdhury was re-elected parliament from Chittagong-8 as a candidate of Bangladesh Nationalist Party in June 1996 with 47.1 percent (116,547 votes) of the votes while his nearest rival, Muhammad Afsarul Ameen, received 40.4 (106, 341 votes) percent of the votes.

-Chowdhury was re-elected Parliament from Chittagong-8 as a candidate of Bangladesh Nationalist Party in the 2001 Bangladeshi general election with 56.7 percent (181,584 votes) of the votes while his nearest rival, Muhammad Afsarul Ameen, received 40.4 (129,198 votes) percent of the votes.
+Chowdhury was re-elected parliament from Chittagong-8 as a candidate of Bangladesh Nationalist Party in the 2001 Bangladeshi general election with 56.7 percent (181,584 votes) of the votes while his nearest rival, Muhammad Afsarul Ameen, received 40.4 (129,198 votes) percent of the votes.

 Chowdhury is a businessman and former chairman and founder of Chittagong Stock Exchange, a former president of Chittagong Chamber of Commerce and Industries and the first president of Federation of South Asian Exchanges.
 He was the former commerce minister in the BNP government from 2001 to 2004.
-He attended the one million surgery performed by the Bangladesh National Society of Blind at the Chittagong Eye Infirmary and Training Complex as chief guest in January 2003.

 Chowdhury resigned on 25 March 2004 from the cabinet.
 He resigned following allegations that he had allowed a syndicate to raise the price of essential commodities in Bangladesh.
 Another reason for the resignation was his supposed rivalry with the Minister of Finance, Saifur Rahman.
 Speculation at the time suggest that it could be linked to Chowdhury approving opening of a commerce office of Taiwan.

 On 31 October 2007, arrest warrants were issued against Chowdhury on a corruption case filled by the Anti-Corruption Commission.
 He had fled Bangladesh during the crackdown on corruption by the Caretaker Government.
-His guard started a tea in front of his abandoned house in Gulshan-2.
+His guard started a tea stall in front of his abandoned house in Gulshan-2.